ucsb-cs156/ucsb-cs156.github.io/topics/pull_requests.md

 Plus: if there are rounds of "revise and resubmit" for your PRs after code reviews find issues, these go much faster on smaller PRs.
 Please, please, please take this to heart!

+# PR Descriptions

+In many organizations, PR descriptions are read by both programmers and non-programmers.

+What are the non-programmers doing reading PR descriptions?
+They may be going through them to:
+* put together updates about what has changed in the app in the past week, month or quarter that are provided to tech support, sales, and customers
+* determine what extra testing may need to be done before cutting a new branch from main to  deploy  to prod (i.e. to live customers)
+* find "what changed recently" if there is suddenly a big change in performance, new bugs, etc.

+So it is important that your PR descriptions include, first, a *brief description of the impact on the end user*, in terms that an end user (or a non-programmer that's very, very familiar with the app from an end user perspective) would understand.

+It's ok if you then go on to provide some technical details.
+But lead with the *non-technical description*.